 - The introduction to different properties of the nucleus.
 The student is able explain the origin of the various terms in the semi-empirical mass formula and in the nuclear shell model.
 Explain the different forms of radioactivity and account for their occurrence - The student is able to explain alpha, beta and gamma decay at a basic particle physics level.
 Able to perform basic calculations of alpha, beta and gamma decay.
 The student is able to understand about the nuclear reactions and their classifications - Performs basic kinematics of nuclear reactions with different incident particles.
-Able to explain the concepts of fission (spontaneous and induced), chain reactions and fusion, and perform the associated calculations demonstrating energy release.
-Learns to apply the concepts of fission and fusion to power generation and the sun as examples
+Able to - explain the concepts of fission (spontaneous and induced), chain reactions and fusion, and perform the associated calculations demonstrating energy release.

-• Learns the classification of elementary particles according to their quantum numbers and draw simple reaction diagrams (Feynman diagrams).
+Learns to apply the concepts of fission and fusion to power generation and the sun as - Learns to apply the concepts of fission and fusion to power generation and the sun as examples - Learns the classification of elementary particles according to their quantum numbers and draw simple reaction diagrams (Feynman diagrams).
 Learns the concepts of Quark model and other unification theories.